 Dear Confused Mother,

-We totally agree with the suggestion of your friend about taking your son to a psychologist.
+I totally agree with the suggestion of your friend about taking your son to a psychologist.
 That would hopefully be good for him.
 A psychologist would be able to help your son in ways that you or anyone else has so far not been able to do so.
 Psychologists are educated and trained to deal with issues like this.
 They have greatly benefited people who have been traumatised in one way or the other after a tragedy, something which your son is going through.
 Psychologists help people in letting go and moving on with their lives in a positive manner.

-As for your reservations about the social stigma associated with psychologists, we don’t agree with that.
+As for your reservations about the social stigma associated with psychologists, I don’t agree with that.
 That might have been true a couple of decades ago, and that too in a few narrow-minded societies, but it no longer holds true.
 It’s only your thinking that makes you believe that.
-We would urge you, as a mother, to rise above that and help out your son by taking him to a psychologist.
+I would urge you, as a mother, to rise above that and help out your son by taking him to a psychologist.

 I am a twenty six years old married woman with two kids, living in Delhi.
 I got married when I was 21.
 It was an arranged marriage.
 My in-laws have a joint family system and my husband’s parents, his elder brother and wife, we all live together.
 My brother-in-law, my husband’s elder brother, had been married for five years but doesn’t have any children as his wife can’t conceive.